greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ## <a id="topic26"></a>Checking Resource Queue Activity and Status

-**Note:** The resource queue activity and status views described in this section are valid only when resource queue-based resource management is active.
+> **Note** The resource queue activity and status views described in this section are valid only when resource queue-based resource management is active.

 The purpose of resource queues is to limit the number of active queries in the system at any given time in order to avoid exhausting system resources such as memory, CPU, and disk I/O. All database users are assigned to a resource queue, and every statement submitted by a user is first evaluated against the resource queue limits before it can run.
 The `gp_resq_*` family of views can be used to check the status of statements currently submitted to the system through their respective resource queue.
 Note that statements issued by superusers are exempt from resource queuing.